-- We incurred \$11.6 million in personnel and contractor related expenses in the three months ended March 31, 2021, compared to \$9.3 million for the same period in 2020.
-Our costs during the three months ended March 31, 2021 increased by \$2.3 million as a result of the recruitment of personnel to support the development of our product candidates; - We incurred \$2.7 million in share-based compensation expenses in the three months ended March 31, 2021, compared to \$2.4 million for the same period in 2020 primarily driven by increase in awards granted, including those to newly recruited personnel; - We incurred \$4.6 million in operating expenses and depreciation expenses related to our rented facilities in the three months ended March 31, 2021, compared to \$4.0 million in the same period in 2020; and - We incurred \$2.5 million in other costs in the three months ended March 31, 2021, compared to \$0.8 million for the same period in 2020 related to miscellaneous other costs we incur as a result of expanding our organization.
+- We incurred \$16.2 million in personnel and contractor related expenses in the three months ended March 31, 2022, compared to \$11.6 million for the same period in 2021.
+The increase was primarily a result of the recruitment of personnel to support the development of our product candidates; - We incurred \$5.3 million in operating expenses and depreciation expenses related to our rented facilities in the three months ended March 31, 2022, compared to \$4.6 million in the same period in 2021; - We incurred \$4.5 million in disposable costs compared to \$3.3 million for the same period in 2021; - We incurred \$4.1 million in share-based compensation expenses in the three months ended March 31, 2022, compared to \$2.7 million for the same period in 2021.
+The increase was primarily a result of an increase in awards granted, including those to newly recruited personnel; - We incurred \$2.6 million of other expenses for the three months ended March 31, 2022, compared to \$2.5 million for the same period in 2021; and - We incurred \$2.2 million of expenses in the three months ended March 31, 2022 related to an increase in the fair value of contingent consideration associated with the acquisition of Corlieve Therapeutics SAS ("Corlieve"), compared to nil for the same period in 2021.